VeriHealth — True Health Discernment

 Why This Approach

-Why we develop reasoning, not deliver facts
+Why we help people develop discernment, not just deliver facts

 The evidence behind the design.